agrana/agrana/README.md

-- 👋 Hi, I’m @agrana
+- 👋 Hi, I’m Alfonso
-- 👀 I’m interested in cloud AWS with terraform, Automation Ansible, Python
-- 🌱 I’m currently learning Kubernetes, ArgoCD
-- 💞️ I’m looking to collaborate on open source project arround clout technologies.
-- 📫 @agrana 🐦 @agrana
+- 📫 alfonso@mail.agrana.me 🐦 @agrana

 <!---
 agrana/agrana is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.